Tip of the Day

 2. Reference and cite the ACCESS-ed Project as your source.

 As we continue to improve our resources and tools we also ask for constructive feedback using our Feedback Form.
-This will assist in our continuing development of our document and products as they are made available to improve the accessibility of campuses in post-secondary education.
+This will assist in our continuing development of our document and products as they are made available to improve the accessibility of the community.